blockfrost/blockfrost-for-slack/README.md

 Upon successful linking, a message appears saying, "Webhook successfully linked!"
 If the linking fails, an error message appears saying, "Failed to link the webhook.
 Please try again."

-#### `/asset <hex-or-bech32> [--network (mainnet | preview | preprod)] [--json]`
+#### `/account <bech32 stake address> [--network (mainnet | preview | preprod)] [--json]`

-The output of the `/asset <hash>` command, when invoked without the `--json` parameter, will display a visually formatted Slack message containing various details about the queried asset.
+The output of the `/account <bech32 stake address>` command, when invoked without the `--json` parameter, will display a visually formatted Slack message containing various details about the queried asset.

-The output will include asset information such as asset hex, fingerprint, hash of initial mint transaction, policy ID, asset name, quantity, mint and burn count and also on-chain and off-chain metadata.
-If an image exists in the asset metadata, it will be rendered alongside these details.
+The output will include:

+- Stake address itself
+- Total controlled stake
+- Rewards withdrawn
+- Rewards available
+- Stake pool where the account is delegating to
+- The last five withdrawals, with each transaction displaying the timestamp, the tx hash and the amount withdrawn
+- Buttons
-Button "Show in Explorer" will redirect the user to an external blockchain explorer web page to provide more details about the asset.
+  - "Open in Explorer" - Redirects the user to an external blockchain explorer web page to provide more details about the stake Account.
+  - "Show Stake Pool" - Displays more information about the stake pool

 #### `/address <bech32 address> [--network (mainnet | preview | preprod)] [--json]`

-The output of the `/address <hash>` command, when invoked without the `--json` parameter, will display a visually formatted Slack message containing various details about the queried asset.
+The output of the `/address <bech32 address>` command, when invoked without the `--json` parameter, will display a visually formatted Slack message containing various details about the queried asset.

 The output will include: